rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 Because of the amount of code that needs to be compiled, be prepared to wait a few minutes, at the very least, depending on your system's processing power.
 Let’s dig into the specific steps required to compile your new kernel.

 1. First, we will add an extra piece to the identification string for the kernel we are about to build.
-While still in the root of the kernel source tree, we will use the sed utility edit the Makefile in place.
+While still in the root of the kernel source tree, we will use the `sed` utility to edit the Makefile in place.
 The variable we want to change is close to the top of the file.
 We want to change the line in the file that looks like this:

     ```bash